Airtable/airtable-gatsbyjs-blog/README.md

 $ yarn global add gatsby-cli
 ```

 Next, add your Airtable API key and base ID to `gatsby-config.js`.
+You can find this information via our [interactive API documentation](https://airtable.com/api).

 If you're following along with the blog post, you don't need to change anything else.
 Otherwise, you may have to change the table/view name, GraphQL queries, and template variables to match your own base schema.